jpadilla/pyjwt/README.md

 `timegm(datetime.utcnow().utctimetuple())`), so be sure to use a UTC timestamp or datetime in encoding.

-You can turn off expiration time verification with the `verify_expiration` argument.
+You can turn off expiration time verification with the `verify_exp` parameter in the options argument.

 PyJWT also supports the leeway part of the expiration time definition, which means you can validate a expiration time which is in the past but not very far.